ryan-mcclue/musings/notes.md

 Normal-mode triggering the best of both worlds

-Using RS232 decoder functionality (there is also SPI/I2C decoding). https://www.youtube.com/watch?v=SarsWOCMvjg&t=76s
+Using RS232 (recommended standard) decoder functionality (there is also SPI/I2C decoding). https://www.youtube.com/watch?v=SarsWOCMvjg&t=76s
 Also investigate PWM